“What the hell is that?”

 Our lost people waited by the car and we left for home.

-Hours later I pulled in front of our home and Mom greeted me as if I had been abducted and was finally returned, just happy I was alive.
+Hours later I pulled in front of our home and Mom greeted me as if I had been abducted by aliens and was finally returned, just happy I was alive.
 She peeked into the trunk.
 “Everything will have to be thrown out,” she said, including all of my clothes and the almost white pillow case flag.
 But I kept my mud smeared posters.

 I bathed and slept, just long enough for her to get an estimate of the damages to her car and then I was grounded forever!